 If you do not meet one of the eligibility criteria above, you can still apply for the Energy Manager In-Training certification, EMIT.
-In order to gain the in-training certification, you must attend a CEM preparatory training seminar or obtain a degree from an approved training provider, submit the EMIT certification application, and pass the CEM certification examination.
+In order to gain the in-training certification, you must attend a CEM preparatory training seminar or obtain a degree from an approved training provider, submit the EMIT certification application under step two below, and pass the CEM certification examination.
 The EMIT certification is valid for six years, which allows you time to meet the full CEM certification eligibility requirements.

 Individuals who have completed the CEM training program requirement and have successfully passed the CEM exam and hold a current U.S. issued P.E. license, may apply for the Green Building Engineer Certification.

-All CEM candidates must attend a preparatory CEM training seminar conducted by an approved training provider, submit a CEM certification application, and pass an open book examination, which is proctored by an approved exam administrator.
+All CEM candidates must attend a preparatory CEM training seminar or obtain a degree from an approved training provider, submit a CEM certification application, and pass an open book examination, which is proctored by an approved exam administrator.

 An intensive jobs task analysis was performed for the CEM and a weighted percentage of topics was developed for the CEM Body of Knowledge.
 Although a specific number of exam questions for each topic will not be provided, as it may change, the number of questions on the exam will align with the content percentages listed in the following CEM Body of Knowledge.